pujanbohora/knowledgeGraph_Movies/Deliverables/axioms.md

           InflationTimeExtent and ObservationPeriod are disjoint classes, meaning an entity cannot belong to both classes simultaneously.

 10. `CurrencyType ⊓ ReleaseDate ⊑ ⊥` <br />
-          CurrencyType and ReleaseDate are disjoint classes, meaning an entity cannot belong to both classes simultaneously. k
+          CurrencyType and ReleaseDate are disjoint classes, meaning an entity cannot belong to both classes simultaneously.

 **UserRating**<br>